 Improper Collection or Handling of Evidence

 Evidence gathering by police always carries a potential for abuse.
 If the police violated your Fourth Amendment rights against unlawful search and seizure, critical evidence may be inadmissible.

 Likewise, there is a chain of custody that law enforcement must follow with regard to any evidence gathered.
 If that chain gets broken, the evidence may become void.
 Your lawyer will petition to have this evidence suppressed.
 If that weakens the prosecution’s case enough, it may be dismissed entirely.

 Complete a Free Case Evaluation form now

-What Are the Penalties for Conspiracy?
+What Are the Penalties for Conspiracy in Southern California?

 The penalties for conspiracy in California depend on who is prosecuting the crime.
 Depending on the underlying offense, it could be handled on either the state or federal level.
 If tried on the state level, conspiracy falls under California Penal Code §182.